swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/19-getting-started-with-structured-concurrency-in-swift/19-getting-started-with-structured-concurrency-in-swift.md

 ### Discarding Task Groups

 In some cases, you might not be interested in the result of the task group.
 For example, you might want to run a number of tasks concurrently, but these tasks don't return results.
-In that case, you can use ``withDiscardingTaskGroup`` and ``withThrowingDiscardingTaskGroup`` from iOS 17 and macOS 14.
+In that case, you can use ``withDiscardingTaskGroup(returning:body:)`` and ``withThrowingDiscardingTaskGroup(returning:body:)`` from iOS 17 and macOS 14.
 This is a structured way to run multiple pieces of work concurrently, without needing to retain results.

 The regular task groups create a collection of results, which you can then iterate over.
 In some cases, such as a TCP server, this collection of results is not needed and grow indefinitely.
 In that case, you'll want to use a discarding task group to prevent an ever-growing collection of results.
 Note that `Void` results are still stored and occupy a small amount of memory!